 Scientists with NOAA’s Alaska Fisheries Science Center annually survey the Bering Sea crab stocks to estimate their abundance.
 The Alaska Department of Fish and Game also periodically conducts pot and trawl surveys for red king crab in several areas throughout Alaska.
 NOAA Fisheries and the State of Alaska use this information to determine the status of the stocks and to set the harvest limits for the following fishing season.

-Abundance estimates for the red king crab populations in Bristol Bay and Norton Sound indicate that both stocks are at healthy levels.
-Scientists are uncertain about abundance estimates in the Pribilof Islands but believe the population is not overfished.
+Stock assessments conducted for the red king crab populations in Bristol Bay (2012) and Norton Sound (2013) indicate that both stocks are not overfished and overfishing is not occurring.
+Scientists are uncertain about abundance estimates in the Pribilof Islands, and the red king crab fishery remains closed in that area, but scientists believe the population is not overfished.
+The red king crab fishery in the Western Aleutian Islands, assessed in 2013, is not overfished but also remains closed.

 Surveys have been too limited and infrequent to provide a reliable estimate of abundance of red king crab in the Adak area of the Aleutian Islands.
 This fishery has been closed off and on since the end of the 1995/1996 fishing season due to poor reproduction and growth rates in this population.